-In August 2019, Legacy Cepton entered into a loan and security agreement ("2019 Loan Agreement") with Silicon Valley Bank ("SVB") that allowed for borrowings of up to \$5.0 million under a term loan through July 31, 2020.
-The term loan was repaid in February 2020.
-In connection with the 2019 Loan Agreement, Legacy Cepton issued detachable warrants to purchase an aggregate of 60,000 shares of common stock.
-The warrant was recorded to additional paid-in capital at an estimated fair value of \$88 thousand as determined by the Black-Scholes valuation model.
-Immediately prior to the consummation of the Business Combination, the 60,000 warrants were net exercised and subsequently converted into 136,994 shares of common stock.
+In August 2019, Legacy Cepton entered into a loan and security agreement ("2019 Loan Agreement") with Silicon Valley Bank ("SVB") that allowed for borrowings of up to \$5.0 million under a term loan through July 31, 2020 (which was repaid in February 2020).
+In connection with the 2019 Loan Agreement, Legacy Cepton issued detachable warrants ("SVB warrants") to purchase an aggregate of 60,000 shares of Legacy Cepton's common stock.
+Immediately prior to the consummation of the Business Combination, the SVB warrants were net exercised and subsequently converted into shares of common stock of the Company.

-On January 4, 2022, in connection with the Trinity Loan Agreement, Legacy Cepton issued a warrant to purchase 96,998 shares of common stock with an exercise price of \$16.89 per share.
+On January 4, 2022, in connection with the Trinity Loan Agreement, Legacy Cepton issued a warrant to purchase 96,998 shares of Legacy Cepton's common stock with an exercise price of \$16.89 per share.
 The warrant was immediately exercisable and expires on January 4, 2032.
 The Company concluded the warrant meets the criteria for liability classification due to the existence of contingent settlement provisions that could result in holders receiving differing amounts of shares depending on the Company's stock price or the price paid in a change of control.
 Because the settlement is not solely determined by the share price of the Company (that is, the share price observed in or implied by a qualifying change-in-control event), but also by the occurrence of a qualifying change-in-control event, this causes the warrant to not be indexed to the Company's own shares, resulting in liability classification.
 The fair value of the warrant was initially estimated to be \$1.3 million using the Black-Scholes valuation model.
-Immediately prior to the consummation of the Business Combination, the 96,998 warrants were net exercised and subsequently converted into 73,741 shares of common stock.
+Immediately prior to the consummation of the Business Combination, the Trinity warrants were net exercised and subsequently converted into shares of common stock.
 For the year ended December 31, 2022, the Company recorded a gain of \$0.7 million in the consolidated statement of operations and comprehensive income (loss).